View assessment results from DestinationNext

 The Importance of Tourism

-- Travel & tourism generates over $62 per second into the regional economy
+- Travel & tourism pumps over $63 per second into the local economy

 Cutting Tourism Promotional Spending is Risky